Healthy Thinking for Children

 Great question!
 Most people think that an event happens and then they experience an emotion.

-In other words, most people think that things work like this:
+In other words, most people think that events lead to emotions and behaviors.

 For Example, your child might describe an incident like this: